sashinpivotal/cnd-instructor-lab-notes/cnd-instructor-notes.md

    - ??dep to prod is risky, user segregation??
    - github example, users, cost vs risk, regulartory constraint

-- Show how to set up Travis with GitHub and end result, how to figure out errors

-- Use instructor slide
+- Use instructor slide to talk about pipeline

-- Environment set-up in the pipeline (in the Travis)
+- Environment set-up in the pipeline (in the Github Actions)

-- Why you do not want to do "cf push" yourelf?
+- Why you do not want to do "cf push" yourself?
   (many org do not allow cf push)
   (jar creation issue - we want to create jar file just once and use it in multiple enviroments)